- How do I find out what is happening on campus?

 You can join us every Sunday night at 9 p.m. in the sixth-floor chapel for Sunday Mass.
 This is an awesome experience for many of our students, with great homilies and friendly priests, lively music and great fellowship.

-The Office of Multicultural Affairs initiates programs and resources that support a multicultural community.
+The Office of Diversity & Inclusion initiates programs and resources that support a multicultural community.
 The office also provides resources for the unique needs of students of color and international students.
 We seek to preserve the rich heritage of multiculturalism by addressing the academic, spiritual, social, and cultural needs of all students.

 The police department is open 24 hours a day 7 days a week.